saulrichardson/solstice/data/cache/Grohskopf_et_al.__2023_/extracted/document.md

 ## Page 11

-increased risk for severe illness and complications from influenza and for influenza-related outpatient, emergency department, or hospital visits.
+ncreased risk for severe illness and complications from influenza and for influenza-related outpatient, emergency department, or hospital visits.
 When vaccine supply is limited, vaccination